regsah/Regsahs-DataStructure-Implementations/README.md

 The Linked List supports different constructors and methods, including resizing, reversing, and more.

 ## Stack (Stack.h)

 The `Stack` class implements a stack data structure using a singly linked list.
 It supports standard stack operations like push, pop, and top.

+## Queue (Queue.h)

+The `Queue` class implements a queue data structure using a singly linked list.
+It provides methods for enqueueing, dequeueing, checking the front element and more.